neo-project/docs/en-us/white-paper.md

 (To be revised)

-AntShares do not have a universal payment in terms of an original currency.
-An AntShare is not a kind of digital currency, but a blockchain agreement, [Edit: this is confusing: so there is no monetary legal dispute, not five ministries "on the prevention of bit currency risk notice" refers to the virtual currency, with banks, payment agencies]
+NEO do not have a universal payment in terms of an original currency.
+A NEOis not a kind of digital currency, but a blockchain agreement, [Edit: this is confusing: so there is no monetary legal dispute, not five ministries "on the prevention of bit currency risk notice" refers to the virtual currency, with banks, payment agencies]

 Individual users and organizations can be certified by the government-authorized CA certification body.
 The equity registration on the chain chain is electronically signed by a company certified by real name.
 The transfer and trading of the shares are made by the assignor, the assignee and the company.
 Before the signing of the three parties, the Company has the obligation to ensure that the transfer and transaction of the shares are in line with the provisions of the Company Law, which are required to obtain the original consent of the original shareholders, the original shareholders' right of subscription and the limitation of the number of shareholders.
 The nature of the equity transfer and the transaction is an electronic contract in which the parties are engaged in electronic signatures.

 Ants built-in KYC (user identity) and AML (anti-money laundering) interface program.
 Third-party payment, bank and other financial institutions can be used to comply with the agreement.
-Taking into account the possibility of missing the key, the AntShares also designed an asset recovery mechanism - immediately you lost an address of the corresponding private key, you can still without the help of a third party, you can retrieve the assets.
+Taking into account the possibility of missing the key, the NEO also designed an asset recovery mechanism - immediately you lost an address of the corresponding private key, you can still without the help of a third party, you can retrieve the assets.

 ## Economic model

 ### System assets and fees

-There are two built-in system assets: AntShares and AntCoins.
-AntShares represent the ownership of the blockchain, which is used for electoral accounting, to obtain AntCoins dividends, etc. AntCoins represents the right to use the blockchain, and are used to pay fees of various systems on the chain.
+There are two built-in system assets: NEO and GAS.
+NEO represent the ownership of the blockchain, which is used for electoral accounting, to obtain GAS dividends, etc. GAS represents the right to use the blockchain, and are used to pay fees of various systems on the chain.

 #### System cost

-Writing data to the blockchain requires paying a small amount of AntCoins as the system cost, which is divided into two categories:
+Writing data to the blockchain requires paying a small amount of GAS as the system cost, which is divided into two categories:

 * The bookkeeping fee charged by the accountant

-When writing a transaction to the blockchain, the transaction generally requires some AntCoins as an account fee.
+When writing a transaction to the blockchain, the transaction generally requires some GAS as an account fee.
 The accounting fee is charged by the accountant to subsidize the storage, bandwidth, and expenditure of the accounting node.

  Whether the collection fee is collected, and how much is collected is determined by the accountants.
 A transaction can be free, as long as more than 2/3 of the accountants are willing to write the transaction.
-Therefore, organizations using AntShares in bulk can pay the bookkeepers with currency offchain, reducing the need to pay with AntCoins.
+Therefore, organizations using NEO in bulk can pay the bookkeepers with currency offchain, reducing the need to pay with GAS.

-* Additional charges for holders of AntShares
+* Additional charges for holders of NEO

-Additional service charges refer to the cost of using AntShares blockchain to complete certain advanced functions and is paid with AntCoins.
+Additional service charges refer to the cost of using NEO blockchain to complete certain advanced functions and is paid with GAS.
 The types of transactions that currently require additional service charges are: asset creation, candidate registration.
 Additional premiums will be required for future upgrades such as asset changes, asset write-offs, and asset freeze.

-Additional service charges will be recorded according to the proportion of AntShares held immediately to the address of AntShares holders.
-AntShares holders can claim the coins registered in their names at anytime.
+Additional service charges will be recorded according to the proportion of NEO held immediately to the address of NEO holders.
+NEO holders can claim the coins registered in their names at anytime.

-#### AntShares
+#### NEO

-AntShares, abbreviated as ANS.
+NEO, abbreviated as ANS.

-A total of 100 million AntShares, representing the ownership of the chain.
+A total of 100 million NEO, representing the ownership of the chain.
 100 million will be created in the Genesis Block and distributed accordingly.
-The total amount of AntShares shares are constant at 100 million and can not be increased.
-The smallest unit of the AntShares is 1 AntShares and can not be divided.
+The total amount of NEO shares are constant at 100 million and can not be increased.
+The smallest unit of the NEO is 1 NEO and can not be divided.

-The main use of AntShares shares:
+The main use of NEO shares:

 * Vote to choose the accountant
-* Get AntCoins generated by new blocks
+* Get GAS generated by new blocks
-* Obtain additional service charges for AntCoins
+* Obtain additional service charges for GAS
-* Vote to decide the matter of the AntShares blockchain
+* Vote to decide the matter of the NEO blockchain

-#### AntCoins
+#### GAS

-AntCoins, abbreviated as ANC.
+GAS, abbreviated as ANC.

 A total of 100 million ANC will be produced, representing the right to use the chain.
-The AntCoin will be generated with the formation of each new block, in accordance with a decreasing rate of generation, it will take around 22 years for the amount of ANC to grow from 9 to 100 million.
+The GAS will be generated with the formation of each new block, in accordance with a decreasing rate of generation, it will take around 22 years for the amount of ANC to grow from 9 to 100 million.

-The main purpose of AntCoins are:
+The main purpose of GAS are:

-* Pay the payment fees of the AntShares blockchain
+* Pay the payment fees of the NEO blockchain
 * Pay an additional service fee for the small block area chain
 * As a deposit for the deposit of the candidate

 ### Assignment and distribution

-#### The distribution mechanism of AntShares
+#### The distribution mechanism of NEO

-100% of the total amount of AntShares shares in the creation of a block was created.
-Before the creation of AntShares the team set certain rules on the distribution of AntShares shares.
+100% of the total amount of NEO shares in the creation of a block was created.
+Before the creation of NEO the team set certain rules on the distribution of NEO shares.

-About 10% of the AntShares shares were allocated to the early supporters of AntShares in June 2014, earning $600,000 in seed funding.
+About 10% of the NEO shares were allocated to the early supporters of NEO in June 2014, earning $600,000 in seed funding.
 Of which 400,000 yuan by a number of individuals after a 5 million overall valuation of investment and 200,000 yuan by the venture capital institutions Ra Li capital after a 10 million yuan overall valuation of investment.
 Individual contributors also provide all kinds of support in full time or part-time free of charge.

-Approximately 17% of the AntShares shares were completed in October 2015 for ICO 1 and assigned to the participants, earning more than 2100 bits.
+Approximately 17% of the NEO shares were completed in October 2015 for ICO 1 and assigned to the participants, earning more than 2100 bits.
 Of which about 1,200 bits are from individual investors and about 900 are from a single institutional investor.

-Approximately 23% of the AntShares will be allocated to participants in ICO 2 launched in August 2016.
+Approximately 23% of the NEO will be allocated to participants in ICO 2 launched in August 2016.
 The ICO does not set the price and ceiling, but the design of the return mechanism, see ICO rules.

-The remaining 50% of the AntShares shares held by the AntShares team, will be in the AntShares net after the use of AntShares smart contract locked for 1 year.
-1-year lock-up period, this part of the AntShares will be used to maintain the long-term development of AntShares.
+The remaining 50% of the NEO shares held by the NEO team, will be in the NEO net after the use of NEO smart contract locked for 1 year.
+1-year lock-up period, this part of the NEO will be used to maintain the long-term development of Neo.

-Early supporters, ICO 1 participants, and the AntShares shares assigned by ICO 2 participants will be available immediately after the operation of the small-ants blockchain.
+Early supporters, ICO 1 participants, and the NEO shares assigned by ICO 2 participants will be available immediately after the operation of the small-ants blockchain.
 The small nest blockchain is expected to run in the fourth quarter of 2016.

-#### The release mechanism of AntShares
+#### The release mechanism of NEO

-AntCoins are produced with the generation of each new block.
-The initial amount of AntCoins is zero and it grows until the total limit of 100 million after about 22 years.
-The interval between each AntShares block is about 15 seconds, about 2 millions blocks are generated in a year.
+GAS are produced with the generation of each new block.
+The initial amount of GAS is zero and it grows until the total limit of 100 million after about 22 years.
+The interval between each NEO block is about 15 seconds, about 2 millions blocks are generated in a year.

 In the first year (Block No. 0-No. 2,000,000), each block will generate 8 ANC; In the second year (Block No. 2,000,000-No. 4,000,000), each block will generate 7 ANC; the amount of ANC generated decreases by 1 each year till year 8 where each block generates only 1 ANC.
 From then on, the rate is kept constant until about 22 years at the 44 million block, the total amount of ANC reaches 100 million, at which point ANC will stop being generated.

 According to this curve, 16% of ANC will be created in the first year, 52% will be created by the end of the 4th year, 72% of the ANC by the end of the 8th year..

 These small coins will be distributed proportionally to corresponding ANS addresses.
-AntShare holders can claim these ANC anytime.
-For example, if someone holds 1% of the whole net, the user will be able to get 8/100 = 0.08 AntCoins per block for about 460.8 AntCoins a day.
+NEO holders can claim these ANC anytime.
+For example, if someone holds 1% of the whole net, the user will be able to get 8/100 = 0.08 GAS per block for about 460.8 GAS a day.

 ## Technology Architecture